 We’re the Fayetteville Disease Ecology lab based at the Department of Biological Sciences, University of Arkansas.
-Nestled amongst the beautiful Ozark Mountains in Fayetteville, we’re conducting infectious disease research with wildlife locally and throughout the world.
+Nestled amongst the beautiful Boston Mountains in Fayetteville, we’re conducting infectious disease research with wildlife locally and throughout the world.

 We hope you enjoy visiting our site!